 It is unclear whether or not Los Angeles or California as a whole could pass similar limits on the number of Uber and Lyft vehicles.
 After all, the popularity of the ridesharing companies continues to expand in the state by the year, while Los Angeles continues to struggle with traffic congestion.
 But before California introduces its own measures to reduce traffic congestion during the rush hours, read our 6 important safety tips for the early-morning commute.

 Have you been in an Uber or Lyft accident in Los Angeles or elsewhere in California?
-Get a free consultation with our lawyers at the Law Offices of Howard Craig Kornberg.
+Get a free consultation with our experienced and knowledgeable lawyers at the Law Offices of Howard Craig Kornberg.
 Call at 310-997-0904 or provide your information on this contact form.